Evelyn-Cass/Evelyn-Cass/README.md

 # About Me

 Hello there!
-I'm Evelyn Cassinotte, I'm currently studying Software Development at FATEC College, and I'm a graduate of a Computer Technician course at ETEC.
+I'm Evelyn Cassinotte, I'm currently studying Software Development at FATEC College and I'm a graduate of a Computer Technician course at ETEC.
 Although my academic background initially didn't lead me into the programming field, I've circled back with a renewed passion for software development.
 My goal is to enhance my skills and contribute to the ever-evolving tech landscape.

 ## What I Bring to the Table